microsoft/migrate-spring-apps-to-azure-training/01-migrate-spring-cloud-application/README.md

-# Migrate a Spring Cloud App
+# Migrate a Spring Cloud Application

 In this section, we're going to take a pre-existing Spring Cloud application, consisting of four microservices, and migrate it to Azure Spring Cloud in its entirety.